CrowdStrike/Cloud-AWS/Agent-Install-Examples/Cloudformation/README.md

 # Instructions

-* Create s3 bucket and upload lambda files and agent install file for Amazon AMI
+* Create s3 bucket and upload lambda files contained in the lambda directory to the bucket

+* Upload the agent install file for Amazon AMI to the same bucket

 * Create API keys in falcon console for managing hosts